"UVC" Light Deactivates Viruses and Microbes

 Why Shortwave "Far-UVC" Light is Safer

 Shortwave "far-UVC" light, at wavelengths from 200-to-222 nanometers, has been shown to be very effective at deactivating pathogens (see Columbia University report in Nature, below).
 At the same time, according to recent research, its shorter wavelength means it does not penetrate living skin or eye tissue (see Kobe University study, below).
-Therefore it is far safer and less likely to cause the kinds of damage to humans that longer-wavelength ultraviolet light can cause.
-Which means it can be used to disinfect more places where people gather—and where Covid-19 and other diseases spread so easily.
+Which means it is being used to disinfect more places where people gather—and where Covid-19 and other diseases spread so easily.

 "Joint research between Kobe University and Ushio Inc. has provided proof for the first time in the world that direct and repetitive illumination from 222nm ultraviolet radiation C (UVC), which is a powerful sterilizer, does not cause skin cancer.
 This suggests that 222nm UVC is also safe for human eyes and skin.
 This technology is expected to have a wide range of antibacterial and antiviral applications in medical facilities and daily life."
 (Read the report here.)